yanshil/STAT628_GM2_Yelp/code/Peijinli-mainmodel/Readme.txt

+mainmodel.py     : our main model.
+Others are more like draft model.R          : final linear model prediction

 data_cleaning.py : delete stopwords, expand abbreviation
 deeplearning.py  : LSTM model due to the complexity, we didn't get this result dependency.py    : based on grammar rule to select adjective